Foundation for the Preservation of the Mahayana Tradition

 100,000 Stupas Around the World

-“Since there is unbelievable benefit, such as liberating sentient beings, then I thought we should aim to build 100,000 stupas (minimum size, one story, up to the distance from the earth to the moon) in different parts of the world and for the organization to do this as a whole,” Rinpoche explained.
+“Since there is unbelievable benefit, such as liberating sentient beings, then I thought we should aim to build 100,000 stupas (minimum size, one story (10 ft/3 m), up to the distance from the earth to the moon) in different parts of the world and for the organization to do this as a whole,” Rinpoche explained.

-Many stupas have been completed, or are in progress, at FPMT centers and by FPMT students toward this goal of 100,000 stupas around the world.
+Many stupas have been completed, or are in progress, at FPMT centers toward this goal of 100,000 stupas around the world.
 One of these stupas is the Great Stupa of Universal Compassion in Bendigo, Australia, which stands 164 feet (50 meters) high.

-The Stupa Fund, managed by FPMT Charitable Projects, was established to help fund the creation of stupas that are in accordance with the advice of Lama Zopa Rinpoche.
+The Stupa Fund has been established to help fund the creation of stupas that are in accordance with the advice of Lama Zopa Rinpoche.

-“[I would like] for the whole organization to build 100,000 prayer wheels in different parts of the world, [including prayer wheels under the ocean], a minimum height of six feet,” Rinpoche suggested.
+“[I would like] for the whole organization to build 100,000 prayer wheels in different parts of the world, [including prayer wheels under the ocean], a minimum height of six feet (1.82 m), and for the prayer wheels to be very beautiful.”
+Rinpoche suggested.
 “Prayer wheels are a great blessing for each country.”

-To date, over ten prayer wheels have been completed in accordance with Lama Zopa Rinpoche’s advice.
-The Prayer Wheel Fund, managed by FPMT Charitable Projects, was established to help fund the creation of prayer wheels
+To date, many prayer wheels have been completed in accordance with Lama Zopa Rinpoche’s advice.
+The Prayer Wheel Fund has been established to help fund the creation of these prayer wheels

 FPMT Education Services has compiled a resource page providing information about prayer wheel and prayer wheel construction.